|

 to be more memory efficient.
 A Triangle

-is composed of three Vertex
+is composed of three Vertex and three

 half-edges.